 - Pastoral Counseling

 Online learners benefit from a wealth of campus resources, including academic advising, library services, and online tutoring.
-The college employs a team of academic advisers to assist students with course selections, degree planning, and campus resources.
+The college employs a team of academic advisors to assist students with course selections, degree planning, and campus resources.

 Liberty also operates an online Student Advocacy Office that helps students overcome obstacles to completing their education, such as financial aid issues, ethics issues, personal problems, or course withdrawals.
 The school also offers free evaluations for transfer students, enabling prospective applicants to determine how credits will transfer.
 While the school offers most programs fully online, some may require limited campus residencies on the school's Lynchburg campus.